remram44/streaming-qcow2-writer/README.md

 # Streaming QCOW2 image writer

 This is a tool that can write a QCOW2 image file in a streaming fashion.
-It can read a raw file and write a QCOW2 file, and contrary to `qemu-img convert`, it will not attempt to seek in the output.
+It can read a raw file or device and write a QCOW2 file, and contrary to `qemu-img convert`, it will not attempt to seek in the output.

 Optionally it can consume a layout file in JSON format indicating which parts of the input file should be read; the other parts of the image will be assumed to be all zero and won't take space in the output.